jph00/SwiftyMKL/README.md

 ## Current status

-The `Vector` protocol provides access to Intel Performance Libraries functionality, and is added as an extension to:
+The `Vector` protocol provides access to Intel Performance Libraries functionality, supports RandomAccessCollection, MutableCollection, ExpressibleByArrayLiteral, and CustomStringConvertible, and is added as an extension to:

 - Regular swift arrays
 - `struct VectorP` which aligns storage on 64bit boundaries for better performance

-What works:
+Currently provided (more to come!):

 - Basic unary and binary MKL and IPP functions
 - MKL random number generators